Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: General Mann iterations

 The optimal transport bounds will be used to design Mann iterations that minimize the worst-case resisual bounds $\Psi_n(\pi)=R_n(\pi)$.
-Before proceeding we summarize the main results from \cite{bcc2020} that will be used later on.
+Before proceeding we summarize the main results from Bravo {\em et al.} \cite{bcc2020} that will be used later.
 To begin with, it was shown that $(m,n) \mapsto d_{m,n}$ defines a metric on the set $N\triangleq \{-1,0,1,2,\ldots\}$ with $d_{m,n}\in[0,1]$ for all $m,n\in N$.
 This implies the alternative dual characterization

 so that each pair of primal-dual optimal solutions $z^{mn}$ and $u^{mn}$ satisfy the complementary slackness

 Using these facts the bound \eqref{bound_dmn} was proved to be tight, showing also that each $(\Pcal_{m,n})$ has a {\em simple} optimal transport $z^{m,n}$ with $z^{m,n}_{i,i}=\min\{\pi^m_i,\pi^n_i\}$ for all $0\leq i\leq\min\{m,n\}$.
 Moreover, under the monotonicity condition \eqref{eq_monotone} it was proved that \eqref{bound_Rn} is also tight, and that the $d_{m,n}$'s satisfy the convex quadrangle inequality (see Figure \ref{fig:4points})